skrub-data/skrub/skrub/_docs/guides/column_operations/advanced_columnwise_operations.rst

-The ``allow_reject`` parameter in |ApplyToCols| allows to apply the same transformer to all columns without having to worry about which columns will actually be converted: here, |ToDatetime| is applied only to the "birthday" column, while "city" is passed through unchanged and no exception is raised.
+The ``allow_reject`` parameter in |ApplyToCols| allows to apply the same transformer to all columns without having to worry about which columns will actually be converted: any rejected column is passed through unchanged.
+Here, |ToDatetime| is applied only to the "birthday" column, while "city" is passed through unchanged and no exception is raised.

 >>> to_datetime = ApplyToCols(ToDatetime(), allow_reject=True)